gctools-outilsgc/profile_service/README.md

 # Validation

-Some validation are implemented for some fields.
+Validation is implemented for some fields.

-The field with **<--** have a specific validation.
+Fields with **<--** have a specific validation.

 ```
 profile